-Assets limited as to use primarily include assets held by trustees under indenture agreements and designated assets set aside by the Board of Trustees for future capital improvements, over which the Board retains control and may, at its discretion, subsequently use for other purposes.
-These assets are stated at market value, which approximates fair value.
-This balance also reflects the discounted net present value of pledges receivable reported by the Foundation.
+Assets limited as to use primarily include assets held by trustees under indenture agreements and designated assets set aside by the Board of Trustees for future capital improvements, over which the Board retains control and may at its discretion subsequently use for other purposes.
+These assets are stated fair value.
+This balance also reflects the discounted net present value of pledges receivable reported by the Foundation (see Notes 3 and 13).